iamwhil/graph19/README.md

 end
 ```

 If you're one of those people who uses `rails generate model ...` now your rspec tests will be generated as well.
-If you're a cool kid you probably build these files by hand.
-Don't forgt your tests!
+If you're a cool kid you probably build these files by hand - don't forget your tests!

 ### Dummy.